dominikjezik/note-app-react/README.md

 # Simple Note App

 The app is created in React JS and runs on [note.dominikjezik.sk](https://note.dominikjezik.sk).
 The app saves notes to localstorage in a web browser.
+The app can be used as PWA (Progressive Web App).

 ## Available Scripts